Ongoing staff training and the humility to acknowledge that there is always more to learn.

 Noelle Hernandez, RBT

-I’m Noelle!
-I was born and raised in Colorado and have a degree in social work.
-I have almost 10 cumulative years of work in childcare.
-I have been a private nanny, worked in an infant classroom, and most recently became an RBT in 2022.
-I have worked with clients aged 6 months to 13 years old and have enjoyed each of the kids I have worked with.
-I am passionate about sharing and celebrating milestones and achievements with and for the clients I work with and making therapy lots of fun.
+Noelle was born and raised in Colorado and has a degree in social work.
+She has almost 10 cumulative years of work in childcare.
+Noelle has been a private nanny, worked in an infant classroom, and most recently became an RBT in 2022.
+Noelle has worked with clients aged 6 months to 13 years old and have enjoyed each of the kids she has worked with.
+Noelle is passionate about sharing and celebrating milestones and achievements with and for the clients she works with and making therapy lots of fun.

-When I am not working I am at home with my family, watching Nuggets basketball, or spending time with my closest friends.
+When not working, Noelle will be home with her family, watching Nuggets basketball, or spending time with her closest friends.

 Jianli obtained her Master’s degree in Medicine from Shanghai Second Medical University in China in 2003.
 With over 7 years of clinical experience, she specializes in conducting comprehensive intake assessments and delivering personalized individual, family, and group therapy sessions.